aoloe/cpp-console/README.md

 Bind text commands to actions in your program.

-This console is heavily based on the "Game Console" created by Michael König and presented at the [August Meetup](https://www.meetup.com/Zurich-C-Meetup/events/233492659/) of the C++ User Group Zurich.
+This console is on the "Game Console" created by Michael König and presented at the [August Meetup](https://www.meetup.com/Zurich-C-Meetup/events/233492659/) of the C++ User Group Zurich.
 It has been heavily reworked by the [C++ Learning Group at the OpenTechSchool Zurich](https://www.meetup.com/opentechschool-zurich/events/234084415/) to only depend on the standard library and to ease the integration in existing programs.

 ## Features